twitter/communitynotes/documentation/under-the-hood/guardrails.md

 To better understand if notes are found widely helpful or only helpful to people from a given political perspective, we conduct additional analyses.
 These are solely for comparative purposes and do not influence the algorithm's decisions about each note, but they do provide valuable information about note quality that aids in system development.

-Prior to the roll-out of Community Notes in the United States, we employed representative surveys involving Twitter users to understand the helpfulness of notes to diverse political viewpoints.
-In these surveys, participants optionally declared their political leanings before viewing and providing evaluations of tweets with and without Community Notes.
+Prior to the roll-out of Community Notes in the United States, we employed representative surveys involving users to understand the helpfulness of notes to diverse political viewpoints.
+In these surveys, participants optionally declared their political leanings before viewing and providing evaluations of posts with and without Community Notes.
 Details of our methodology and past findings can be found in [our paper](https://github.com/twitter/communitynotes/blob/main/birdwatch_paper_2022_10_27.pdf).

 Additionally, we utilize a widely-used technique for viewpoint estimation.
-This approach makes use of Twitter’s follow, like, and retweet graphs to estimate political leanings based on an account’s  proximity to and interaction with political accounts and content within the network.
+This approach makes use of our follow, like, and repost graphs to estimate political leanings based on an account’s  proximity to and interaction with political accounts and content within the network.
 Our calculations can be approximated by the methods described in [this paper](http://pablobarbera.com/static/barbera_twitter_ideal_points.pdf).
 Note that calculation of viewpoint estimations are anonymized and used on an aggregate basis only to help evaluate perceived note quality.

 ## Feedback?
 Ideas?

 We will continue to evolve our approach as we grow the program, conduct additional analyses, and learn.
 We welcome feedback and ideas to improve.
-Please DM us at [@CommunityNotes](https://twitter.com/communitynotes).
+Please DM us at [@CommunityNotes](https://x.com/communitynotes).

 ## Current Status